 Friday night—eerily, Friday the 13th—is also the end-of-year party for the animation school where we are currently making our base.
 I have come thousands of miles to rest amid this community, a place that remains warm and thriving even in the coldest, darkest time of year.
 Have I not mentioned the Frenchman making the stop-motion pirate film?
 Or the fiddle-playing Dane who is launching an exhibition on water conservation?
 (Wake up, Sonny Perdue.)
 The creative commotion that happens here makes it a very good place for a big reckoning with some of my own artistic goals.
 Drawn as I am to the star show up north–which surely must be magnificent–I absolutely must concentrate on being right here, right now.

 A lack of focus can get a freelancer in a lot of trouble.
-You’ve no structure, after all—just a business plan (however rough or refined), a network, and a bellyful of instincts.
+You have no structure—just a business plan (however rough or refined) and a bellyful of instincts.
 Exercising my freedom has taught me a lot about what is really right and good for me, and I’m sure there’s more room to explore that.
 But I have slipped now and again and lost my purpose, with interests beaming out in all directions as if I was a prism.

 Jolie Holland rips a fantastic tune about the way that following your heart can both lead you through despair and to redemption.
 Appropriately called “Stubborn Beast”, I think it’s my personal anthem: